Some Considerations about Children’s Literature in India

 To see the world through the child’s eye means to see it with clarity and directness.
 All childhood experiences are fist experiences and, therefore, in the nature of miracles.
 And writing for children will be literature only if it reflects universal truths as seen through the clear unclouded eyes of a child. — Shanta Rameswara Rao

-At last Dodo said, “Everybody has won, and all must have prizes.”
-Lewis Carroll – Alice in Wonderland
+At last Dodo said: “Everybody has won, all must have prizes.” — Lewis Carroll (Alice in Wonderland)

 “We in India have seldom bothered to delve deep into the inexhaustible treasures of nature.
 How many of our poets and literary men are bird watchers, wild life enthusiasts and lovers of nature in all aspects?
-There is no dearth of material for writing for the young, but when we elders lack experience and appreciation of the above-said repository, very little will come through our pens. … This basic drawback has come from our lack of proper education.
-We have made childhood a sort of vessel, which has to be filled up, by elders and teachers with material that they consider useful, or worthwhile….”
+There is no dearth of material for writing for the young, but when we elderly lack experience and appreciation of the above—said repository, very little will come through our pens. ...
+This basic drawback has come from our lack of proper education.
+We have made childhood a sort of vessel, which has to be filled up, by elders and teachers with material that the consider useful, or worthwhile.”
+(1)

 Story for a child came into being from its mother, granny or grandpa right from the times of the cave man.
 Children’s Literature is a unique component of a nation’s cultural blossoming.
 A nation’s uniqueness rests squarely on its culture and its nobility and pervasiveness.
 The children’s literature produced in a country like ours has multiplicity not merely in its various languages but also in the way the forms of that branch of literature, which flourished down the ages.
 The languages and genres may vary but the cultural ethos remains the same with small regional variations.
 The variety and vibrancy of literature in a particular age in a particular age varies.